Renesas-US-Connectivity/zephyr_wifi_examples/wifi_sta_udp_server/README.rst

 Overview
 ********

-Example implementation of a Zephyr based TCP server using a Wi-Fi interface.
+Example implementation of a Zephyr based UDP server using a Wi-Fi interface.
 The Wi-Fi interface operates in station mode.
 The SSID and password of the Wi-Fi Access Point to which it will connect are configured via the following
 macros: